ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 It writes zeros to locations 0-29, 0x60 to 30, and 0xA7 to 31.

 The [*Von Neumann architecture*](https://en.wikipedia.org/wiki/Von_Neumann_architecture) specifies that the program to be executed and the data which it processes are stored in the same memory.
-This is a bad idea from the security perspective because it allows program code to be modified, so the EVM does not do that except when necessary (in the case of contract creation).
+This is a bad idea from the security perspective because it allows program code to be modified, so the EVM never stores the currently running code in memory, it is always in a different memory that is ROM (read only memory).
+There are only two cases code that will be executed in the future comes from memory, in both cases because the code needs to come from a different piece of code, so it *has* to come from memory (or [storage](https://coinyuppie.com/in-depth-understanding-of-evm-storage-mechanism-and-security-issues/), but that would be too expensive).

+- When a contract creates another contract (using [CREATE](https://www.evm.codes/#f0) or [CREATE2](https://www.evm.codes/#f5)), the code for the contract constructor comes from memory.
+- During the creation of *any* contract, the constructor code runs and then returns with the code of the actual contract, also from memory.

+The term *exceptional execution* means an exception that causes the execution of the current contract to halt.

+## 9.2 (Fees Overview)

+This section explains how the gas fees are calculated.
+There are three costs:

+1. The inherent cost of the specific opcode.
+   To get this value, find the cost group opcode in Appendix H (p.
+28, under expression (327)), and find the cost group in expression (324).
+   This gives you a cost function, which in most cases uses parameters from Appendix G (p.
+27).

+   For example, the opcode `CALLDATACOPY` is a member of group W<sub>copy</sub>.

 ## Conclusion